About ❤️

 My Website

 I love working on Ed’s Art Net.
+I work, usually with my iPad, while relaxing in my recliner!
+Kind of an oxymoron scenario.
 My web work is cranium clumsy.
 But in spite of that, I enjoy writing and editing.
 So I do LOTS of editing… it’s calming.
-With me it’s like shampooing… wash, rinse, repeat… drives my wife nuts.
-I have that effect on myself as well.
+With me it’s like shampooing… wash, rinse, repeat.
 The shampoo directions don’t say “wash, rinse, repeat once”.
 No, it says, “wash, rinse, repeat”… It takes a whole bottle to get my head clean.
 If my website had another name it’d be Calm Olive Branch Shampoo.

 ”A breath of fresh air.”

-Nothing on Ed’s Art Net is designed using artificial intelligence.
+Nothing in Ed’s Art Net is designed using artificial intelligence.
 Seldom do I use intelligence. 😬 I do use AI sometimes for spelling and grammar check and vice versa.
-Autocorrect is occasionally unwelcome! 😜
+Autocorrect is occasionally a misnomer!

-Any browser search on eds-art.net should locate my website.
-This particular World Wide Web “place” is my therapeutic hobby.
+Ed’s Art Net is my therapeutic hobby.
 It’s a smattering of iOS emojis along with my honest to goodness old fashionably rendered art, words, and perhaps someday recorded music that all act as a calming island and mental balm.
-A mostly relaxing cyber “space” with lots of “calm” trees 🌴 and some messages to be shared with everyone old enough to learn about some important life and death conundrums.
+A relaxing cyber “space” with lots of “calm” trees 🌴 and some messages to be shared with everyone old enough to learn about some important life and death conundrums.
 Which is probably around twelve or fourteen years old.
 Which may have been Jesus’s age when he first sought his real Father. 😇

 I’m building Ed’s Art Net for my family and me.
-It’s an ongoing web publishing ‘work in progress’ and may simply end up as an offline family heirloom… daddy, pop pop’s old art asylum.
-My calming refuge in a disordered brain and a stormy world. 🌴
+It’s an ongoing web publishing ‘work in progress’ and may simply end up as an offline family heirloom… daddy, pop pop’s wacky old art asylum.
+My calming refuge in a stormy world. 🌴

 Ed’s Art Net is built from the inside out.
 Most often from an end or middle of a topic to a beginning.
-The content has been typically very disordered to start.
-Resolution develops over long periods of time… more astutely since December 2024.
+The content was quite disordered to start.
+Resolution developed over long periods of time… more astutely since December 2024.
 That’s when I discovered that my website had been targeted by Pegasus spyware.
 That software is used by various bad actors including governments to gather data.
 This knowledge inspired me to focus more on improving the clarity of my writing.

 I’m working to a future audience (my kid’s kids, and so on).
 I find myself frequently editing this website.
 At some point, I’ll have to stop.